lineality/Online_Voting_Using_One_Time_Pads/README.md

 2. NOT: Can a person outside of the voting process be provably safe from any voter intimidation, coercion, brainwashing, threats, harassment, discouragement, etc?
 3. NOT: Can a person make no mistakes while filling out their ballot?
 (Though some additional safeguards from this have been successfully used in some states.)
 4. NOT: Can the physical offices of staff be absolutely impenetrable to a physical breakin or loss of records due to causes such as fires.
-5. NOT: Can hecklers and trolls be prevented from criticizing, slandering, and defaming, the election and election process when or where there is nothing legitimate to criticize?
+5. NOT: Can hecklers and trolls be prevented from criticizing, slandering, and defaming, the election and election process even when or where there is nothing legitimate to criticize?

 ## A debatably separate or peripherally related question may be:
 1. Are there elements of the voting process that affect (encourage or discourage) participation in the voting process (from user interface to requirements for participation to schedules of voting)?